How to Not Waste Money on Oracle and SAP Support

 Changing the Support Deal

-This is odd because if SAP uses the support stream’s income to make an acquisition, it means that the customer is paying for SAP to buy applications that the customer most likely does not own.
+This is odd because if SAP uses the support stream’s income to make an acquisition, the customer is paying for SAP to buy applications that the customer most likely does not own.
 Therefore, how does this acquisition benefit the customer?

 Throwing Away Money on Support

-Customers have been throwing their money away on support, seeing it as an automated locked in cost.
-However, the 3rd party support firm Rimini Street has spent much time explaining to customers how they can cut their support in ½ by dropping Oracle and SAP support and using their third-party support.
+Customers have been throwing their money away on support, seeing it as an automated locked-in cost.
+However, the 3rd party support firm Rimini Street has spent much time explaining to customers how they can cut their support to ½ by dropping Oracle and SAP support and using their third-party support.
 For a long time, customers of Oracle and SAP were more difficult to budge.
 However, as pointed out by Seeking Alpha, this is increasingly changing.

 “Until now, the company did not face real challenges in its installed base.
 Applications had long lives and the databases that they ran on were considered part of the furniture.
 Renewals came automatically and since maintenance revenues are based on the total number of seats installed, the golden stream of revenues grew every year.”